scurid-inc/sample-apps/README.md

 ```
 GOOS=linux GOARCH=arm GOARM=6 go build -o pizero-app
 ```
-3. Transfer the app to your device e.g. using [WinSCP](https://winscp.net/eng/download.php) or [FileZilla](https://filezilla-project.org/)
+2. Transfer the app to your device e.g. using [WinSCP](https://winscp.net/eng/download.php) or [FileZilla](https://filezilla-project.org/)
-4. Ensure you have onboarded the Scurid Edge Agent on your device, if not follow the steps [here](https://www.scurid.com/get-started)
-5. Launch the app:
+3. Launch the app:
 ```
 ./pizero-app -url localhost:4040 -agentconfig /store/config.yaml
 ```
-NOTE: The url for the edgeagent and path for the agentConfig flag above is the default path where Scurid Edge Agent stores its configuration file on your device.
+**NOTE**: The url for the edgeagent and path for the agentConfig flag above is the default path where Scurid Edge Agent stores its configuration file on your device.
 If you have edge agent running on a different path, please update accordingly.